CharanMN7/100DaysOfCode/Round 3/Day 9/README.md

 > *May 4, 2024*

 - Re wrote the whole recipe page from scratch.
-- Gave feedback to another person's solution for the recipe page.
+- I need to shift gears and put in more effort...